CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

 \subsection{Category-Level Articulated Pose Tracking}

-\textbf{Results on SAPIEN} In Table \ref{table:articulated} and Figure \ref{fig:teaser}, we show the results of our articulated pose tracking on the held-out test instances from SAPIEN datasets.
+In Table \ref{table:articulated} and Fig.\ref{fig:teaser}, we show our articulated pose tracking results on held-out test instances from the SAPIEN dataset.
 We compare our method to 1) {ANCSH*} (oracle ANCSH), where we provide ground-truth object segmentation masks to the state-of-the-art single frame articulated object pose estimation work, ANCSH \cite{li2020categorylevel}.
-The original ANCSH fails drastically on part segmentation on our dataset due to the part ambiguity of textureless object depth point clouds rendered from arbitrary viewpoints; and 2) {oracle ICP}, where we assume available ground-truth part labels and object part models, then track each part using ICP.
+The original ANCSH fails drastically on part segmentation on our dataset due to the part ambiguity of textureless object point clouds rendered from arbitrary viewpoints; and 2) {oracle ICP}, where we assume available ground-truth part labels and object part models, then track each part using ICP.

 Note that our articulated SAPIEN dataset is depth-only while RGB-D input is essential for 6-PACK, we thus did not run per-part 6-PACK tracking as a baseline.

 We outperform the baselines under all metrics.
 Although {ANCSH*} uses ground-truth labels and regulates its predictions with joint constraints, our per-part scheme still beats it with exceptionally precise rotation estimations.